Private pictures and video of Emma Watson and other celebrities leak online

 Phishing scams have been behind several high-profile hacks, including that of Clinton campaign manager John Podesta during the 2016 election cycle.
 Hackers trick victims by sending links that appear to be from email providers that ask victims to enter their login details.
 The usernames and passwords are then stolen and used to log in to victims’ accounts and back up their data.

 The methodology used here is not yet clear, but chatter on the 4chan message board, where many of the images began to be posted on Tuesday, indicate that they’re coming from private image sharing groups.
-Private groups of phisher/hacker collectors were involved in the last major celebrity hacking as well.
+Private groups of phisher/hacker collectors were involved in the last major celebrity hacking, as well.
 Salacious images of public figures tend to get traded around amongst these collectors and used as currency to expand their private stash.

-Every once in a while, dumps of these images spill over into the main stream, triggering public attention and investigation.Featured Image: Getty Images
+Every once in a while, dumps of these images spill over into the mainstream, triggering public attention and investigation.Featured Image: Getty Images

 0